Skip to content

 TIP

-Since Vitest 3.2, you can extend the Matchers interface to have type-safe assertions in expect.extend, expect().*, and expect.* methods at the same time.
-Previously, you had to define separate interfaces for each of them.
+Extending the Matchers interface will add a type to expect.extend, expect().*, and expect.* methods at the same time.

 WARNING